jlan84/cross-validation-assignment/individual.md

     - PTRATIO  pupil-teacher ratio by town
     - B        1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
     - LSTAT    % lower status of the population
-    - MEDV     Median value of owner-occupied homes in $1000's
    ```

 3. Use `train_test_split()` in scikit learn to make a training and test dataset.